ttiawssamples/webinar-2020-12/aws-iot-lora-bosch/README.md

 ![Image description](images/datasetrun.jpg)

-From the AWS Console navigate to the AWS QuickSight service in the North Virginia region.
+From the AWS Console navigate to the AWS QuickSight service in the region you are working in.

 If you have not registered for QuickSight in your account follow these instructions to configure the service: